Joe’s Guide to the U2 General Admission

 While the U2 queue can be tiring and at times trying (i.e. North end Dublin kids making fun of U2 and throwing fruit and eggs at us outside of Croke Park), I think we can look back and remember all the great times.
 I can earnestly look back at all my experiences in the queue – good and bad – and remember how much fun it was to meet everyone, listen in on the sound checks, feel the rush of getting into the venue early, enjoying the concert with the same fans I shared the queue with during the entire day, and getting various setlists at the end of the night.
 I vividly recall meeting new friends, sharing our love for U2′s music, talking about our backgrounds, and explaining where our travels have taken us.
 In the end, the U2 queue is more than trying to make it to the front; it really is a place where different people of varying backgrounds can find a common ground, with the hope of having long lasting memories.

-The GA in Vancouver during the iNNOCENCE+eXPERIENCE tour was memorable for me, as it was two days before my wedding (the next day, I skipped the second Vancouver show to make it for my wedding rehearsal).
+The GA in Vancouver was memorable for me, as it was 2 days before my wedding.
 Fans in the queue were incredibly kind to sign a banner with messages of support and well-wishes for our marriage.
 It was the kindest act I’ve ever experienced in the queue.
 I admittedly teared up – physically and emotionally exhausted – but humbled at the thought and consideration of everyone.
 This alone made the GA worthwhile (thanks to Jonathan for filming this).

-If you have any other tips or experience worth mentioning, or questions that need addressing, feel free to leave a message in comments below.
-I’ll try to promptly respond to your questions.
+If you have any other tips or experience worth mentioning, send me a message.
 We’re all here to help each other.
-I look forward to seeing you all in the queue.
-For me, there’s no other way but GA!
+I look forward to seeing you all in the queue!
+For me, there’s no other way but GA :)